GStreamer HackFest Autumn 2022

 The event was a great success in terms of assistance, especially for a HackFest not organized right after the GStreamer conference, where it's easier to schedule extra days.
 The reason for that success has no secret: All the community members were eager to meet again in person!
-The 2019 Spring Hackfest that Fluendo was going to organize in Barcelona was canceled because of the COVID outbreak, and three years had passed since the last community event.
+The 2020 Spring Hackfest that Fluendo was going to organize in Barcelona was canceled because of the COVID outbreak, and three years had passed since the last community event in 2019.

 On Monday, we started with a good breakfast and some technical issues: the Wi-Fi needed to be fixed.
 After fixing the problem, we did a round where we introduced ourselves and presented our goals for the HackFest.
 We were finally ready to start hacking.

 That night we had dinner in el Born after doing a quick tour around El Gótico to see the Cathedral, Santa María del Mar, and the fantastic streets of the old town.
 That was another chance to continue the discussions around GStreamer and the opportunity to interact more.

 During the second day of the HackFest, we organized a round of lightning talks consisting of short presentations of the work that has been done recently.
 Since the last conference was organized almost three years ago, it was an excellent chance to showcase part of the work done during that time.
 These were the topics presented:

 ✓ The new adaptivedemux2 by Edward Hervey (bilboed)

 ✓ New Rust plugins webrtcsink and webrtcsrc by Thibault Saunier (thiblahute)